athyberg/bootstrap-perspective/README.md

 	var view = $('<div class="view" id="hello" name="Hello">Hello World!</div>');
-	// you need to register event handlers for your view (see Events) view.showView(); // view.dialog().showView();
+	// you need to register event handlers for your view (see Events) view.asDialog();

-The showView() function can be called without any parameters.
-Then the dialog will be placed in the center of the perspective, but you can also provide a Top and a Left argument (.showView(top, left)) to place the dialogs top left corner wherever you want.
+The asDialog() function can be called without any parameters.
+Then the dialog will be placed in the center of the perspective, but you can also provide a Top and a Left argument (.asDialog(top, left)) to place the dialogs top left corner wherever you want.

 ## Views ##
 You can consider views to be what the `container` is for Bootstrap.
 The basic thought is to add a new view to the perspective as a dialog and then the user can attach the dialog to a slot by draging it ontop of a tab-slot.

     var view = $('<div class="view" id="hello" name="Hello">Hello World!</div>');
-    // you need to register event handlers for your view (see Events) view.showView(); // adds the view to the specified slot or as a dialog if
+    // you need to register event handlers for your view (see Events) view.asDialog(); // adds the view to the specified slot or as a dialog if
                      // no slot want's it...

 A good practice is to let your view widget fill up the view pane and allow it to scroll it's content.
 If e.g. the view content is a table you should let the view fill the whole of the available area and let the parts of the table that doesn't fit be accessable by scrolling.